lessthen3/Peach-E/README.md

 Peach-E is an open-source game engine that currently is functional for 2D only.

-Currently you can target Windows, Linux and MacOS.
+Currently you can target Windows, Linux, and MacOS.